Re-Source & Essential Nature - Zion National Park

 Food

-Breakfast, lunch, dinner, and some snacks will be provided.
+Brunch, afternoon snack/light lunch, and dinner will be provided.
 Food will be clean, healthy, and nourishing.
 Meals will be prepared in a way where you will be able to eat vegetarian, vegan, and gluten free.
-Those who want to add meat, egg, or dairy can do so.
+Those who want to add meat, egg, dairy, or bread can do so.
 There will be a few meals with meat/fish.
 We will do our best to accommodate special needs.
 There is a grocery store walking distance.
 Please let me know your needs and we will see if we can accommodate.

 Everyone is invited to contribute a favorite box of tea to share with the group.